AG Bell Preschool-Age Financial Aid Program

 - The child’s bilateral hearing loss or Auditory Neuropathy must have been diagnosed before the child’s fourth birthday.
 Children with unilateral (one-sided) hearing loss or unilateral Auditory Neuropathy do not qualify.

-Formula for calculating the PTA: On the unaided audiogram, look at the results for the better hearing ear at 500, 1000 and 2000 Hz and add those three numbers together, then divide that total by three.
+Formula for calculating the PTA: On the unaided audiogram, look at the results for the better hearing ear at 500, 1000, 2000 and 4000 Hz and add those four numbers together, then divide that total by four.
 The result is the Pure Tone Average.
 To be eligible for this award, the child’s PTA must be 55 dB or greater.

 - Listening and Spoken Language must be the child’s primary mode of communication.

-- The child must reside in the United States (including territories) or in Canada.
+- The child (and parent/guardian) must reside in the United States, including territories, or in Canada.